brandur/sorg/content/drafts/acid.md

 block until it's finished.
-So for example, if our core model is a set of user accounts that own other resources, we'd lock the whole account when a modification request comes in, and only unlock it again after we've committed our work.
+So for example, if our core model is a set of user accounts that own other resources, we'd lock the whole account when a modification request comes in, and only unlock it again after we've finished our work.

 !fig src="/assets/acid/pessimistic-locking.svg" caption="Demonstration of pessimistic locking showing 3 requests to the same resource.
 Each blocks the next in line."